Diyorbek/react-native-compact/README.md

 # react-native-compact

-Library of compact components for React Native
+Library of simple components for React Native